determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 .. warning::

-   Determined's DeepSpeed Autotune is not currently compatible with pipeline or model parallelism.
+   Determined's DeepSpeed Autotune is not compatible with pipeline or model parallelism.
 The to-be-trained model must be a ``DeepSpeedEngine`` instance (not a ``PipelineEngine`` instance).

 *******************
  User Code Changes